ysyk2021/the-power-of-imagination-unleashing-creative-potential-and-driving-change/src/chapter-6-1.md

-Chapter 9: The Role of Imagination in Driving Innovation
+The Role of Imagination in Driving Innovation
 ========================================================

 In this chapter, we will delve into the pivotal role that imagination plays in driving innovation.
 We will explore how imagination sparks creativity, fuels ideation, and propels individuals and organizations towards transformative breakthroughs.